ecnusse/Hydrangea/README.md

 <sup>3</sup> Department of Computer Science, The University of Tokyo, Tokyo, Japan
 <sup>4</sup> University of Alberta, Edmonton, AB, Canada

 This is the artifact for our ICSE2025 paper "[Are LLMs Correctly Integrated into Software Systems?](https://arxiv.org/abs/2407.05138)".
 It is publicly archived at [Figshare](https://figshare.com/articles/dataset/Hydrangea/28262426).
 This repository is made available under the Public Domain Dedication and License v1.0 whose full text can be found at: http://opendatacommons.org/licenses/pddl/1.0/ - see the [LICENSE](./LICENSE) file for details.
+Notably, a misintegration case studied in our paper has been officially assigned **CVE-2025-45150**.
 If you have any questions, please feel free to contact me via email(ycshao@stu.ecnu.edu.cn).

 We are grateful for the contribution made by our anonymous collaborator.
 The `defect.csv` file has been updated accordingly.
 You can review the latest updates!